 About the Artist

-Residing in Canmore, AB, the mountains stand strong around me, the nearby prairie sky fills with wind and colour above.
+Residing in Calgary, AB, the mountains stand strong around me, the prairie sky fills with wind and colour above.
 I couldn’t ask for a better studio.
 As an artist I reflect on my experiences of the outdoors and strive to show my appreciation the best way I know how: painting.
 In a time of disconnect from nature, I advocate that art is a tool to help us better understand the natural world.
 A tool of celebration and connection, the arts act as a call to action.
 I tell the stories of the natural world that are desperate to be heard.
 As an Artist Educator, I dedicate my lessons to using art as a tool for personal connection to nature; celebrating the land beneath our feet and allowing people of all ages to better understand the natural world and the ways we can protect it.

 Growing up on the edge of the Canadian Rockies, my winters were spent observing the gentle stillness of snow on trees as they creaked in the wind, and chasing adrenaline down mountainsides with skis strapped to my feet.
 My summers were spent with long winding roads ahead, the winds whispering promises of freedom and adventure; all the while a canoe strapped to the top of our van.
 That canoe has been the vessel and home of many adventures.
 It has carried me through lake chains and rivers for weeks on end, the point from which I viewed expansive wilderness.
 Turned upside down on the rocky beaches of Canada’s waterways, it has served as my painting desk.